andyp22/learning-aurelia/README.md

-# Aurelia Contact Manager
+# Aurelia Forms
-This branch is based on the [Aurelia Contact Manager example](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/contact-manager-tutorial).
+This branch is based is me playing with forms and quizzes in Aurelia.